patrikfo/mysetup/README.md

 Here i will describe how my homelab looks and what type of hardware i'm using.

 ## Main workstation
-My main rig is a workstation that i have built by my selfe.
+My main workstation that i have built by my selfe.

 * Processor: AMD Ryzen 3700x
 * MB: Asus x370 prime pro